cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-jobs.rst

 interactive programs.
 Similar to MapReduce, Spark can access **Datasets** as both input and output.
 Spark programs in CDAP can be written in either Java or Scala.

-In the current release, Spark is supported only in the Standalone CDAP.
+In the current release, Spark (version 1.0 or higher) is supported only in the Standalone CDAP.

 To process data using Spark, specify ``addSpark()`` in your Application specification::